-Answering yes to this prompt prevents the setup script from enabling startup of the NetWorker demons, which need run only on the NetWorker server; and from creating the index file logical disk, which is not needed on NetWorker clients.
+Answering yes to this prompt prevents the setup script from enabling startup of the NetWorker server daemons, which need run only on the NetWorker server; and from creating the index file virtual disk, which is not needed on NetWorker clients.

-- Optionally, instead of loading and setting up the NetWorker software on the client's disk, you can: - (1) remote mount the NetWorker software from the NetWorker server (directory server-name:/usr/opt/networker) - (2) add the mount command to the client's /etc/fstab file - (3) add the NetWorker executable directory, /usr/opt/networker/bin, to the search path of root and of any other NetWorker user on the client.
+- Optionally, instead of loading and setting up the NetWorker software on the client's disk, you can: - (1) Remote mount the NetWorker software from the NetWorker server (directory servername:/usr/opt/networker) - (2) Add the mount command to the client's /etc/fstab file - (3) Add the NetWorker executable directory, /usr/opt/networker/bin, to the search path of root and of any other NetWorker user on the client.